 At least, until the summer of last year.

 I was babysitting the children of a family friend.
-The two younger ones had gone to bed, so the oldest of the three (who was fifteen years old and a close friend of my sister) and I decided to watch a movie.
+The two younger ones had gone to bed, so the oldest of the three (who was sixteen years old and a close friend of my sister) and I decided to watch a movie.
 We chose The Nightmare, a horror documentary that follows eight people who suffer from sleep paralysis and night terrors.

 The crew found these people through YouTube, message boards, and internet chatrooms.
 They’d interview each person, who would talk about their experiences with sleep paralysis.
 A lot of them mentioned a presence that they either sensed or saw in the room with them.
 The Nightmare set the scene as supernatural or demonic events.
 For me, it was entertaining, not really scary at all.
+I could see how heavily dramatized it all was.

 But then one of the main characters told his story.
 He talked about something that happen to him as a child.
 He’d be laying in bed, in a deep sleep, and then wake up, feeling like there was someone else in the room.
 He’d slowly be raised to face from his bed to see a man in his doorway.
 A man in a trench coat and top hat.
 When I saw that, my blood ran cold.
 That was my shadow man.

 After babysitting, I went home and immediately found the diaries from that point in my life.
 Sure enough, there were dozens of entires about him.
-That night, when I laid down in my bed, I was convinced that this would be the night that he would return for me.
+That night, when I laid down in my bed, I was convinced that this would be the night that he would finally return for me.

 But he didn’t.
 He never came.